-4. On the day of training, each player must complete their own Self Screen at home.
+4. On the day of training, each player must must register and complete their own Self Screen at home using the contact tracing app.
 By a player arriving at the club session you are confirming that you have been screened prior to arrival and that you are not showing any signs or symptoms of Covid-19 and are not feeling unwell in any way.
 You Must NOT have any symptoms of Covid or contact with anyone with symptoms or with anyone who had Covid in the last 14 days.
 You must not have any underlying illness that may increase the risk of infection

 6. Players must arrive dressed and ready to play.
 Each player must bring their own ball , clearly marked water bottle, towel, packet of tissues and, if possible, a small bottle of hand sanitizer also remove every item that they bring to training.

-8. Players will enter the gymnasium through the middle, half way line doors and immediately sanitize their hands.
+8. For Indoor Training.
+Players will enter the gymnasium through the middle, half way line doors and immediately sanitize their hands.

 9. Essential visitors – S&C coach, Physio etc, must pre-arrange their arrival; adhere to good mask and hygiene etiquette.
 Walk in visitors will not be allowed access the gymnasium.
 The names and phone numbers of all essential visitors need to be recorded and sent to the Covid Officer. email@example.com

-10. To limit your exposure to Covid-19 we are asking parents that children should be dropped at entry doors (Middle Doors) and to not enter the gymnasium .
-When collecting please do so from outside the exit door (Double Doors closest to car park).
+10. To limit your exposure to Covid-19 we are asking parents that children should be dropped at entry doors (Middle Doors) and to not enter the gymnasium or training area .

 11. Social (Physical) distancing, hand hygiene and good respiratory etiquette should be observed by all (children, parents, coaches and spectators)